datastax/spark-cassandra-connector/README.md

 ## Features

- - Compatible with vanilla Apache Cassandra 2.x and DataStax Enterprise 4.5
+ - Compatible with Apache Cassandra version 2.0.5 or higher and DataStax Enterprise 4.5
  - Compatible with Apache Spark 0.9 and 1.0
  - Exposes Cassandra tables as Spark RDDs
  - Maps table rows to CassandraRow objects or tuples